david-garcia-garcia/windowscontainers/servercore2022iis/readme.md

 When using SNI and CCS for SSL certificate distribution, it is necessary for the IIS website to have the HOSTNAMES of the domain certificates configured.
 Use this option to indicate the name of the IIS Site whose SSL bindings will be synchronized with the array of certificates in the Central Certificate Store's certificate directory.

-When set, this option will periodically inspect all the certificates in the CCS store, and and the corresponding SSL bindings to the specified website.
+When set, this option will periodically inspect all the certificates in the CCS store, and add the corresponding SSL bindings to the specified website.

 **Example configuration**